-With this in mind, it has become evident that it is possible to derive alternative versions of Poynting's theorem (in fact four versions are possible)\cite{Kinsler_2009}.
-In particular the Minkowski Poynting vector \cite{Minkowski1908}, $\vec{S}_{D B}=\frac{1}{\epsilon_0\mu_0}\vec{D} \times \vec{B}$, has been shown to be successful to account for experiments in dielectric media, where the field momentum is associated with the canonical momentum \cite{Barnett2010,Chiao2004,Griffiths2012,RevModPhys.79.1197}, here the electric flux density, $\vec{D}=\epsilon_{0} \vec{E}+\vec{P}$, is the sum of the electric field, $\vec{E}$, and electric polarization, $\vec{P}$, and the magnetic flux density, $\vec{B}=\mu_{0}(\vec{H}+\vec{M})$, is the sum of the magnetic field, $\vec{H}$ and magnetization, $\vec{M}$.
-Naturally, when the the curl of the polarization is non zero ($\nabla\times\vec{P}\ne 0$) the Minkowski Poynting vector will pick up this term, due to an unconventional but necessary modification to Faraday's law \cite{Kinsler_2009,Drezet2016}, while the Abraham Poynting vector \cite{Abraham:2009vq,Abraham:1910wn}, $\vec{S}_{E H}=\vec{E} \times \vec{H}$, will not.
-For the curl of the polarization to be non-zero, an energy input is required to seperate the bound charge, this describes a permanent electret or energy harvesting material \cite{Tobar2021} and actually describes an external non-conservative force input similar to an impressed electric field that drives an active dipole in antenna theory or a voltage source in circuit theory.
-Furthermore, the electret or energy harvester may be classified as an active bound charge dipole.
-We may recognise this active dipole term generally as a non-conservative ``curl force", which necessarily modifies Faraday's law, and is only present internally to the active antenna, voltage source or electret and not present globally outside the active device.
-As with all ``curl forces", this non-conservative term cannot be characterised by a scalar potential, on the other hand it has been recently shown to be characterised via an electric vector potential \cite{Drezet2016,Tobar2021b,TobarModAx19,TOBAR2020,Tobar2021}.
+With this in mind, it has become evident that it is possible to derive alternative versions of Poynting's theorem (in fact, four versions are possible)\cite{Kinsler_2009}.
+In particular, the Minkowski Poynting vector \cite{Minkowski1908}, $\vec{S}_{D B}=\frac{1}{\epsilon_0\mu_0}\vec{D} \times \vec{B}$, has been shown to be successful to account for experiments in dielectric media, where the field momentum is associated with the canonical momentum \cite{Barnett2010,Chiao2004,Griffiths2012,RevModPhys.79.1197}; here the electric flux density, $\vec{D}=\epsilon_{0} \vec{E}+\vec{P}$, is the sum of the electric field, $\vec{E}$, and electric polarization, $\vec{P}$, and the magnetic flux density, $\vec{B}=\mu_{0}(\vec{H}+\vec{M})$, is the sum of the magnetic field, $\vec{H}$, and magnetization, $\vec{M}$.
+Naturally, when the curl of the polarization is nonzero ($\nabla\times\vec{P}\ne 0$) the Minkowski Poynting vector will pick up this term, due to an unconventional but necessary modification to Faraday's law \cite{Kinsler_2009,Drezet2016}, while the Abraham Poynting vector \cite{Abraham:2009vq,Abraham:1910wn}, $\vec{S}_{E H}=\vec{E} \times \vec{H}$, will not.